mosfet1kg/ncloud/docs/compute/portforwarding/port-01.md

 ---

 ## `createPortForwardingRule`, action `addPortForwardingRules`
-Creates a port forwarding rule and then attach it to a server.
+Creates a port forwarding rule and then attaches it to a server.

 ### Arguments